glenveigas437/AccuknoxSocial/README.md

 - Run: ```docker compose up```
 Once you see the app is up and running you can play along with it.

-## Load the Postamn json collection in Postman and you can work along with the urls
+## Load the [Postman json](https://github.com/glenveigas437/AccuknoxSocial/blob/main/Accuknox%20Social.postman_collection.json) collection in Postman and you can work along with the urls

 ## Functionalities
 1) Sign Up